0x42c/0x42c-kernel/docs/text/f2c-filesystem.md

 ## Defragmenting

-Each time either section crosses a 0x1000 word boundary, a mandatory defragmentation should be triggered.
-In other words, with `last_address % 0x1000 > current_address % 1000`, trigger a defragment.
+Each time either section crosses a 0x200 word boundary (one sector), a mandatory defragmentation should be triggered.
+In other words, with `last_address % 0x200 > current_address % 0x200`, trigger a defragment.
 This may be optionally suspended in certain scenarios, but the filesystem cannot ignore defragmentation eternally.
-At the maximum, every 0x2000 word boundary should trigger a degragmentation.
+At the maximum, every 0x1000 word boundary (8 sectors) should trigger a degragmentation.

 A defragmentation is simple - the process should remove all deleted entries from the allocation table, and all unused data section entries, and update the corresponding file entries.